franneck94/Vscode-C-Cpp-Runner/README.md

   - Folder names **including** '.' (e.g. *.vscode*), '\_\_' (e.g. temp folders) or 'CMake'
   - The folder named *build* since this is the auto generated folder by this extension

-### CMake and Makefile Projects
+### CMake Projects in the Workspace Directory

-This extension does not start whenever there is a CMakeLists.txt or a Makefile in the workspace root directory.
+This extension does not start whenever there is a CMakeLists.txt in the workspace root directory.
-This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake/Make extensions.
+This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake extension.
 However, the user can trigger the start-up of this extension by pressing `ctrl+alt+t`.

+## Using the MSVC Compiler

+Since version 3.0 the MSVC compiler (toolchain) can also be used.
+To do so, set the setting **msvcBatchPath** to a valid path.
+Then the other settings about the compiler and debugger are ignored in the workspace.
+Note: The batch file will be started with the system's architecture.
+E.g. on a 64bit Windows, here only the 64bit (Host and Target) compiler will be used.

 ## Release Notes